YouTube Analytics Integration

 - Go to Settings → Integrations → YouTube and click “Disconnect”

-No data showing?
+No data showing up?

-Numbers seem lower than expected?
+Numbers seem lower than what you see on YouTube?

 Related Articles